Recognize Child Abuse

 • Exposure to Domestic Violence: being witness to violent behaviour between family members

-How to Recognize Child Abuse
+How to Recognize Child Abuse From a Distance

 Identifying abuse can be difficult to detect on messaging apps, phone calls or video conferences.
 Therefore, we must be extremely vigilant at looking for signs of potential abuse or neglect.
 Signs like the ones below MAY signal the presence of child abuse: